snail-language/snail-language-support/README.md

 There are a number of things that are helpful to know when starting development on this extension.
 They are noted below.

 ### Testing locally

+Currently, we have no automated testing process or testing scripts.
+As such, testing is limited to local testing and manually verifying that previous functionality still exists.

 ### Packaging Extension for distribution